PaloAltoNetworks/terraform-provider-sase/README.md

 go build
 ```

-5. 4.
-Specify the `dev_overrides` configuration per the next section below.
+5. Specify the `dev_overrides` configuration per the next section below.
 This tells Terraform where to find the provider you just built.
 The directory to specify is the full path to the cloned provider repo.

-When using the provider, refer to the documentation in the `./docs` directory for all resources and parameters.

 Developing the Provider